 Whether in the country or in a city neighborhood, Patty saw the skill and determination of those who had created structures and landscapes that served basic needs but never neglected beauty.
 The need for preserving this authenticity compelled her to complete project after project.

-Eventually she found her way back to the Flint Hills that she had always admired.
-Patty’s involvement in Symphony in the Flint Hills, The Nature Conservancy, the restoration of a family homestead in Wabaunsee County, and now The Volland Store have grown from the connection she has felt to the land for as long as she can remember.
+Eventually she found her way back to the Flint Hills, the place she had always admired.
+Patty’s involvement in Symphony in the Flint Hills, The Nature Conservancy, the restoration of a family homestead in Wabaunsee County, and The Volland Store have grown from the connection she has felt to the land for as long as she can remember.